Objective clustering protocol for single-molecule data: A lifetime vs. intensity study: Results

-Applying the clustering protocol to this smeared dataset gives the BIC score plot in Figure \ref{smearedS1}C. The elbow points, corresponding to the points of greatest gradient increase, are at 2 and 3.
-These points are considered to be the first major local minima, indicating that either two or three clusters are the optimal number.
-The result for two clusters is shown in Figure \ref{smearedS1}D, where the cluster of the higher state is centered at its mean intensity, and that of the lower state coincides with the densely populated off-state.
-The ellipses around cluster centers assign the data points to the two respective clusters at a confidence level of $0.9$, providing visual insight into the cluster structure.
-The result for three clusters is shown in Figure \ref{smearedS1}E. The long-lifetime data are now split into two clusters, with the first cluster center (cluster 2) around the dense population at the background intensity, and the second cluster center (cluster 3) at the mean intensity of the remaining data.
-Visual inspection suggests that cluster 3 should rather be aligned with the population at 2500 cps.
-However, since the density of data at 2500 cps is significantly lower than at 500 cps, the algorithm assigns a cluster center in between the two populations, slightly closer to the higher-density population.
+Applying the clustering protocol to this smeared dataset {yielded the IC score plots in Figure \ref{smearedS1}C, where the elbow points, corresponding to the points of greatest gradient increase and relative IC gain, are at two and three clusters for all three IC metrics.
+The result for two clusters (with $\langle D^2\rangle = 2$ and FO = 0.047) is shown in Figure \ref{smearedS1}D, where the cluster of the higher state is centered offset to its mean intensity (1102 cps, 2.1 ns), and that of the lower state exactly coincides with the densely populated off-state (500 cps, 0.8 ns).} {Despite the density-weighted displacement of the second cluster’s intensity, ARI $=1$, indicating perfect point-level recovery per cluster.}

+{The three-cluster solution (Fig. \ref{smearedS1}E, with $\langle D^2\rangle = 1.987$ and FO = 0.045) splits the long-lifetime data into two clusters, with cluster 2 centered at the dense background population (500 cps, 2.1 ns) and cluster 3 at the mean of the remaining data (1650 cps, 2.1 ns).} Although cluster 3 should align with 2600 cps, the lower density of points (caused by broadening) at this intensity shifts the cluster center toward the denser region at intermediate intensities.
+For this solution, {ARI $=0.8$, showing that most points are correctly assigned, and the differences in $\langle D^2\rangle$ (1.987) and FO (0.045) relative to the two-cluster solution reflect only the broadening of the higher-intensity population.
+These metrics support the conclusion that two clusters (which correspond to ground truth) represent the optimal solution when considering both statistical criteria and cluster interpretability, even though the IC score for three clusters is slightly lower.}

 Notably, any other ellipticity of the excitation light’s polarization ellipse gives rise to very similar smearing of the intensity distributions down to the background level.
 In this representation, the ellipticity merely affects the excitation probability density, shown as a histogram in Figure \ref{smearedS1}F for equally-weighted randomly oriented dipoles interacting with three different polarization states of an incident radiation field.
-All three cases (linear, elliptical, and circular polarization) display a peak at an excitation probability $P_{\text{Exc}} = 0$, and any non-zero choice of $\epsilon$ introduces an additional peak at $P_{\text{Exc}} = \epsilon^2$.
+All three cases (linear, elliptical, and circular polarization) display a peak at an excitation probability $P_{\text{Exc}} = 0$, and any non-zero choice of $\epsilon$ introduces an additional peak at $P_{\text{Exc}} = \epsilon^2$.\\